isobelbutler/Game/README.md

   }
 ```
 This code turns off all other buttons when one is clicked.
 I'll explain using the harvest button.
-The toggleHarvesting function has an event handler which listens for a click and then toggles the true/false value of the variable isHarvesting.
+The *toggleHarvesting* function has an event handler which listens for a click and then toggles the true/false value of the variable *isHarvesting*.
-The toggleHarvesting function then calls the toggleButtons function using the harvestButton as the argument.
-The toggleButtons function loops through all the buttons
+The *toggleHarvesting* function then calls the *toggleButton*s function using the *harvestButton* as the argument.
+The *toggleButton*s function loops through all the buttons
-and turns off all other buttons where harvestButton === harvestButton.
-This leaves the isHarvesting value as true, meaning it can be used, and changes the button appearance so that the user knows it's active.
+and turns off all other buttons where *harvestButton === harvestButton*.
+This leaves the *isHarvesting* value as true, meaning it can be used, and changes the button appearance so that the user knows it's active.

 ### Issue: Field grid column collapses if all tiles in row are selected.
 **Solution:**
- I forgot to apply the height/width styling to the changed classes as well as barepatch.
+ I forgot to apply the height/width styling to the changed classes as well as *.barepatch*.
 *Before:*
 ```css
  .barepatch {